 Bacteria love to hide in small cracks and crevices.
 As a result, we often detect cavities in the chewing surfaces of back teeth.
-If you’re prone to getting cavities back there, Dr. Bandos may recommend dental sealants to prevent future cavities from forming.
+If you’re prone to getting cavities back there, Dr. Bandos may recommend theto prevent future cavities from forming.

 Enjoy Better Overall Wellbeing

 Keep in mind that dental sealants are not a replacement for practicing good oral hygiene.
 You’ll still need to brush your teeth twice a day and floss your teeth once daily.
-That way, you’ll be able toand maintain a healthy smile.
+That way, you’ll be able to remove dental plaque and maintain a healthy smile.

 In general, preventive dental care costs much less than what you’d pay during a dental emergency.
 For example, sealants cost much less than an emergency root canal.
 (Not to mention, getting sealants is fast and painless.)